 #10 – Diet is essential, but not sufficient

 A healthy diet is essential for mental health however it is not generally sufficient to treat mental illness.
 To prevent and treat diabetes, it is essential to choose a healthy diet along with exercise, relaxation and the daily use of vitamins, minerals, fats and glandulars.

 #11 – Choose healthy foods and nutrients over alcohol and drugs to alter consciousness

 Foods and nutrients, alcohol, and drugs, can all alter consciousness.
 Distinguish between altering consciousness for health or for addiction.
 Understand what is being altered in order to gain control over an addiction.
 Transform addiction into positive states of consciousness, linked to ceremonial and group activities.

-Learn more in my upcoming CE Certification Course for health professionals: Nutrition and Integrative Medicine for Diabetes, Cognitive Decline and Alzheimer’s.
+If you are a health professional, take my CE Certification Course Nutrition and Integrative Medicine for Diabetes, Cognitive Decline and Alzheimer’s.

 I will teach you how to address the physical, mental and emotional aspects of diabetes and Alzheimer’s, by integrating with the use of functional medicine, naturopathy and psychology and much more.